Frequently Asked Questions

 If you have a question that you want all members to see, this is the place to ask it.
 If you prefer a direct answer, email Paul at firstname.lastname@example.org

-Company visits are an essential part on getting in person, on location qualitative insights vs. quantitative analysis from afar.
+Company visits can be an essential part on getting in person, on location qualitative insights vs. quantitative analysis -from afar.
 Company visits in person allow for the personal connection and evaluation on how conservative or not, the firm is.
-This along with other nuances impossible to asses by phone or through research.
+This along with other nuances, impressions impossible to asses by phone or through research.
 With my US/EU/ASIA long multicultural background I can also attempt to assess the likelihood of legitimacy, integrity and more around the company and its management.
-But it would be a mistake to conclude that "the more visits the better", as one only needs a few good ideas a year to make a big investor performance difference...too many visits can dilute or even confuse all this.
+But it would be a mistake to conclude that "the more visits the better".
+Further this has been contained of late due to the Covit-19 pandemic.
+Realize one only needs a few good ideas a year to make a big investor performance difference...too many visits can dilute or even confuse all this.
 Also, sometimes a company which is not so good but getting better can be a good choice discovered through a visit, vs. a great company (at high valuation) which may be loosing part of its allure can be a less attractive investor choice.
-Lately as an example Apple Computer seems to be at this stage, loosing near 30% of its value over the past year.
-(May '15 to May '16).
+Further a company visit can also mislead one due to polished answers.

-Sometimes a visit can result in the wrong impression or outright being mislead...or getting too close.
+I.e. sometimes a visit can result in the wrong impression or outright being mislead...or getting too close to mgt.
 A risk I have found over the years to be a delicate balance requiring long experience.
-I mention at the outset to any visit always conducted in English that I operate on an international standard and will point out at my website any misleading statement...as I do and have in the past.
+I always mention at the outset to any visit in person or by phone to conducted all in English that I operate on an international standard and will point out at my website any outright misleading statement...as I have in the past.
+(January 2 2022).

-We have now updated and vastly improved the auto-mail function -and its working great.
-My new website has additional features for sending auto-emails that have been enabled.
-Any member can opt-out of these emails if they so chose.
+We have now updated and vastly improved the auto-mail functions -and its working great.

-Many past articles are free to all registered users but the best & timeliest along with the model portfolios' and the member-forum is available only to contributing members.
-We do not offer a paying membership access here.
-Feel free to contact me directly at firstname.lastname@example.org.
+Many past articles are free to all registered users but the best & timeliest along with the model portfolios' and the member-forum is available only to contributing-members only so to help pay running this service.
+Feel free to contact me directly with your short introduction at email@example.com.
+(January 2 2022)

-It's 0.25% of the amount of stock bought or sold in Baht, or a total of 0.5% for the round trip on a buy/sell transaction.
+It's 0.25% of the Baht amount of stock bought or sold, or a total of 0.5% for the round trip on a buy/sell transaction.
 (Plus the 7% VAT tax on that commission).
 Sometimes there is a minimum commission on smallest orders.
-If you trade on line with a Thai broker, the transaction commission can be as low as 0.15%.
+If you trade on-line with a Thai broker (which I advocate) the transaction commission can be as low as 0.15%.
 Beware that Thai stocks bought/sold outside of Thailand often have much higher broker transactions costs.
 (Commissions).
+There is currently some talk about a small transaction tax on Thai stocks, but it would be minimum and not much if at all affect smaller investors.
+Stay tuned.
+(January 2 2022).

 No, unless you want a bank to act as your stock custodian for holding your shares.
-But we do not believe this is required nor necessary for individual investors.
-All your shares are held by the Thai Deposit Center, not the broker (TSD).
-If you chose an online trading account the commission is only 0.15% per transaction.
+But we do not believe this is required or necessary for individual investors.
+Realize here all your shares are held by the Thai Deposit Center, not the broker (TSD).
+If you chose an online-trading account the commission is only around 0.20% per transaction.
+There is some talk on introducing a very small transaction tax in 2022, but this is not yet reality.
+(January 2 2022).

 No. Brokers here are called "Marketing Officers".
-You should be assigned a OK to good English speaking person, and often have a University Business Degree.
-Their Research Reports, Monthly Broker Statements, and Annual Reports, are published in fairly clear English but this varies much from broker to broker.
+You should be assigned an OK to good English speaking person, and most have a University Business Degree.
+Thai Broker Research Reports, Monthly Broker Statements, and Annual Reports, are published in fairly clear English but this varies much from broker to broker and some are only in Thai language.
 Any instructions to buy/sell shares can be given via fax, phone, or in some cases e-mail or even e services like What'sApp.
-Most all brokers have on-line trading.
+Most all brokers have on-line trading, which I advocate.
 You best test their system to see if you like & understand it.
 As everywhere, its always most important to enter every buy/sell order very carefully & clearly so to avoid any mistakes.
+(January 2 2022).

 Because these are often in the often over-rated service sector like Telecom, Banks & Energy; not exports, tourism or domestic consumption and manufacturing which Thailand is competitive at.
-Most larger capitalized stocks are relatively expensively valued and pay lower dividends.
+Most larger capitalized stocks are relatively expensively valued and so often pay lower dividends yields.
 However since year 2001 we have pointed out a few select large capitalized stocks as well, or recent for example PTTGC one of the highest dividend stocks on the SET.
 However overall, I prefer select smaller cap shares as they are often undervalued, have faster growing earnings and pay higher dividends.
 Why should smaller capitalize Thai growth companies sell at the discount to the market p/e?
 Even while many pay higher then SET averaged dividends and have stronger long term growth rates.
-Since 2016 however smaller and mid cap stocks have underperformed the SET this is in large part due to Thai retail investors less participation.
+Since 2017 however smaller and mid cap stocks have underperformed the SET this is in large part due to Thai retail investors less participation.
+But this changed since April 2020 and have since taken the lead by outperforming the SET since by a large margin.
+Since May 2021, for example, I wrote more about Thai Optical Group (TOG) here then any other stock.
+A small cap stock which just about doubled since, vs. barely +15% up for the SET last year.
+(January 2 2022).

 True, most good things come with some effort and skill and sometimes inconvenience.
 Depending on your investing appetite, you may have to bid-up some stocks to a higher market price, just so to get a larger size.
 Or alternatively be patient by just nibbling away to accumulate a good position, or sell out an existing one.
 Yet for most individual investors here liquidity is not really a big issue.
 Again, you don't have to buy/sell all at once.